Doctoral study in General Practice and Primary Health Care

 - Our department has a very strong track-record of high-quality research in many aspects of general practice and primary health care.

-- Our academic staff come from a range of different disciplines including medicine, nursing, psychology and medical sociology, with research interests across a broad range of clinical, scientific and professional topics.
+- Our academic staff come from a range of different disciplines, including epidemiology, medicine, nursing, social work and psychology.
+Their research interests range broadly across clinical, scientific and professional topics.

 - As a doctoral candidate, you'll benefit from financial support for research expenses through PReSS funding, high calibre supervision from our world-class academic researchers and connections with our extensive national and international networks.